jwohland/kliwist_modelchain/README.md

 Code underlying analysis performed in

-Wohland, J., 2021, Process-based climate change impact assessment for European winds using EURO-CORDEX and global models
+> Jan Wohland, Process-based climate change impact assessment for European winds using EURO-CORDEX and global models, Environmental Research Letters (provisionally accepted), 2022

 If you use content of this repository or code derived from it in academic work, please cite the above publication.

 The intention of this repository is to document the analysis in an attempt to make scientific work more transparent and reproducible.

-## Access to input data
+## Access to raw input data

 ### Climate model data

 Most data is accessed using the `intake` package in the DKRZ ecosystem.
-Catalogue data is made available in the `output` folder to enable reproducibility at other institutions as well.
+Intermediate data is made available in the `output` folder to enable reproducibility at other institutions as well, see below for the link and instructions.

 ### Land use change data